-In 1986, Jessie and grandson Steve Schultz were pictured in an Observer-Reporter feature headlined "Volunteers Gather to Fight Grime."
-Said the story:
+In 1986, Jessie and grandson Stephen Schultz were pictured in an Observer-Reporter feature story headlined "Volunteers Gather to Fight Grime."
+Said the article:

 Byron's Broom Brigade, a volunteer city cleanup crew inspired by a letter from Mrs. Jessie Schultz to the Observer-Reporter, met on the courthouse steps ... to attack the problems of dirt and garbage on Washington's Main Street.
 Mrs. Schultz ... had been reading about the city officials' efforts to enlist volunteers to make the city a more attractive place to live and work.
 She wrote to [the newspaper] to say that senior citizens could show the younger generation a thing or two about neatness.
 Mrs. Schultz and her grandson Steve were among 28 people who cleaned a two-block area of Main Street Saturday ... filling 26 garbage bags with debris collected from the street and sidewalks....

-At the age of 75, and after 13 years as a widow, Jessie remarried, to Kenneth W.W.
-Ward, on St. Patrick's Day, 1990, in Washington.
+At the age of 75, and after 13 years as a widow, Jessie remarried, to widower Kenneth W.W.
+Ward (Oct.
+16, 1912-2002), son of John Henry and Blanche Irene (McAdams) Ward of Washington.
+Their nuptials were held on St. Patrick's Day, 1990, in Washington.

 On July 28, 1993, Jessie passed away in Canonsburg General Hospital, after a battle with a brain tumor.
 She was buried beside her first husband Jack at the Washington Cemetery.